nijikokun/the-zen-approach/README.md

 ## Arrays

-**Always remember:** No trailing commas, code can break when you do this in some engines.
+**Always remember:** Trailing commas can lead to larger arrays than you expect, unless you are purposely requiring a longer length, don't use trailing commas.

 If the thing you are building is not one of those above under the Natives list and is performance related, use `[]` over `Array`.